 Salicylic acid is a keratolytic and one of the key ingredients for making aspirin (acetylsalicylic acid).
 Taking aspirin some hours before taking a drug test has been known to mess up results by giving a false negative.

-This is definitely one of the reasons why most people think that cranberry juice can be used to pass a drug test.
+This is one of the reasons why most people think that cranberry juice can be used to pass a drug test.

 Urban legend or True?